 Sicilian Dolce

-Master the art of Sicilian cooking and dolce such as cannoli, in today's class
+Master the art of Sicilian cooking with classics like cannoli in today's class

 At the end of the workshop, you'll sit down and enjoy your creations, accompanied by a pairing of local wines.
 Your last afternoon in Sicily is yours to spend at leisure.
 Enjoy some pool time and a cocktail at your hotel, stroll Taormina's elegant boutiques, or see the town's famous Teatro Greco.
 The theater, carved directly from the rock of Mount Taurus, evolved from its classical Greek origins to its setting as an arena for gladiatorial battles.
 In the evening, as the sun sets on your Italy adventure, enjoy one last aperitivo in the piazza and toast your trip.
 Salute!